obaidullah-Mushtaq/if.05.22-coding-assignment2/gPrologReference.md

 sings(burli).
 ```

 To exit the "input mode", we type `Ctrl D`.
-Now we can ask the prolog system whether the persons given are man or woman:
+Now we can ask the prolog system whether an animal given croaks or eats flies:

 ```
 ?- croaks(fritz).